rabirabirara/obsidian-jelly-snippets/README.md

 ## Future Improvements/TODO

 - Control characters in snippets (e.g. whitespace, particularly newlines? currently snippets are trimmed on both ends; should probably not trim spaces)
-- Semantic symbols in snippets (e.g. where does cursor go afterwards?)
+- Semantic symbols in snippets (e.g. where does cursor go afterwards? a snippet with braces might benefit from placing the cursor inside...)
 - Regex capabilities
 - Bugfixes and auditing?
 - Add newline option for snippet definition to make simple snippets easy rather than cumbersome